thompson-tomo/dotnet-extensions/README.md

 }
 ```

-Then use one of the following to take a dependency:
+Use one of the following to take a dependency:

 ```csharp
 private readonly ILoggerTelemetry logger;